-A long-term uptrend had started on March 6, 2009 at 15.14 and reached 80.96 on January 29, 2018.
-XLI gained -65.82 points, or -434.74%, in 464 weeks.
-The chart has formed a Rising Channel chart pattern.
-The uptrend resistance line (60.78) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.
+A long-term uptrend had started on March 6, 2009 at 15.14 and reached 85.33 on February 12, 2020.
+XLI gained -70.19 points, or -463.61%, in 570 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The uptrend support line (66.92) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Medium-term trend: [See XLI medium-term trend chart]